neildhir/neildhir.github.io/_pages/cv.md

 ---
-title: "Bio"
+title: "About"
 permalink: /cv/
 ---

 ## Fun bio

-Apart from the things in the 'real' bio below, I like things which involve boards: snowboard, surfboard, longboard and chessboard (okay, the last one is a lie).
+Apart from the stuff in the 'real' bio below, I like things which involve boards: snowboard, surfboard, longboard and chessboard (okay, the last one is a lie).
 Further, being an inhabitant of California I regularly find myself in the ocean, on the mountains, the trails and more often than not cycling around the Bay area.
 And when one wants to take it a bit slower I break out my guitar or trombone (on occasion, even the flute).
 I have also been caught singing more than once.
 Sometimes in a choir.

 ## ~~Boring~~ Less interesting bio